 As well as knowing what meat is in dog food, it’s good to clue up on fillers.
 Filler ingredients are added to processed dog food to add bulk.
-Some companies use fillers (such as nutritious beet pulp) that add a great source of fibre.
+We can’t say that all of the top 7 dry dog food brands do this but some companies use fillers (such as nutritious beet pulp) that add a great source of fibre.
 However, fillers aren’t always a good thing.
 Here are a few:

 Corn is often used as a filler in pet food, however many contest that it is not just a filler, as it has nutritious value, such as protein, fibre, amino acids, and complex carbohydrates.